Not satisfied with this itinerary?

 Are you interested in planning a Custom Trip now?
 It takes only 2 minutes!

 All meals will be provided during trekking while only breakfast will be available in Kathmandu.
 There will also be welcome and farewell dinners for guests.
-While on trek, we have breakfast and dinner in the tea-houses/lodges we spend the night and lunch on our way to the next destination.
+While on trek, we have breakfast and dinner in the lodges/teahouses we spend the night and lunch on our way to the next destination.
 Nepalese, Tibetan, the more common continental and Indian cuisines are common choices in the menu.